Jean is a student of Psychology and Humanities, and uses this to explore personalities, archetypes, and symbolisms.

 Zeus defeated the titans and overthrew Cronus, then killed his father with a thunderbolt.
 Metis became pregnant with Zeus’s child, and an oracle told her that this one was a daughter, but that if Metis conceived again, she would bear Zeus a son who would be better than him.
 Zeus approached Metis and cleverly charmed her to sit close by him.
 Before she knew it, he put a spell on her to make her small, and swallowed her!

-How Do Greek Goddesses in Mythology Relate in Today's World?
+How Do Greek Goddesses in Mythology Relate to Today's World?

 How do Greek goddesses in mythology relate to everyday life in our times?
 This is also the story of many of the first wives of successful men.
 The wife provides the ways or means so the man can reach the top, then treats the woman like Zeus treated Metis.
 A woman can be a member of a group of people her husband aspires to be like or to rise above.
 She may be more educated and have more money than him.
 She may provide ideas, introductions, or have connections to further his goals.
 Once his ambitions are realized, she may become involved in having children and running a household.